FAQ – Admissions

 What should I do when I am approached by a student interested in being my graduate student?

-If you are not interested, inform the student and let him/her now that you are presently not taking students or not taking students with his/her qualifications.
+If you are not interested, inform the student that you are presently not taking students or not taking students with their qualifications.
+Top candidates should be referred to other faculty at RSI if you are not able/interested in taking the student.
+Please forward any potentially exceptional students to RSI Graduate Coordinators.

-If you are potentially interested in taking on a student, consider the following:
+If you are interested in taking on a student, consider the following:

-- Does the student meet the minimum criteria for admission to RSI?
-Ask the student for his/her curriculum vitae and marks.
-See next question for minimum criteria
+1. Does the student meet the minimum criteria for admission to RSI?
+Ask the student to share their curriculum vitae and transcript(s).
+Review their grade in relevant courses (e.g., research methods, statistics, etc.)

-- Do the student’s interests match yours?
-A telephone conversation or in person meeting may help establish this
+2. Do the student’s interests match yours?
+Do they have previous research experience?
+A phone conversation or in person meeting may help establish shared interests

-- Is the student writing at the level to ensure success?
+4. Is the student writing at the level to ensure success in graduate school?
 You may request a written sample from the student to get a feeling for their writing.
-You many also choose to use an anti plagiarism software to ascertain that this is her/his independent work
+You may ask them to critically appraise a relevant article of your or their choice.
+You may also choose to use an anti-plagiarism software to ascertain that this is their independent work

-- How do you work together to obtain funding?
+5. How do you work together to obtain funding?
 It is best that you develop a plan with the student on how to obtain funding.
-Consider scholarships that he/she could apply for and make sure you have input into the application.
-Consider your own financial situation and the amount you could contribute to the student’s stipend (see below for more detail on funding)
+Consider scholarships that they could apply for and make sure you have input into the application.
+Consider your own financial situation and the amount you could contribute to the student’s stipend

 What are the minimum admission requirements for RSI?

-MSc: Candidates for the MSc degree must have graduated with an average of B+ in senior level courses in the final two years of a four-year degree program from a recognized University, with a strong undergraduate science background, including a course in research design and/or statistics, and the equivalent of a four-year University of Toronto Bachelor of Science degree in Occupational Therapy, or Physical Therapy, or a related field.
+MSc: Candidates for the MSc degree must have graduated with an average of B+ in senior level courses in the final two years of a four-year degree program from a recognized University, with a strong undergraduate science background, including a course in research design and/or statistics, and the equivalent of a four-year University of Toronto Bachelor of Science degree in a rehabilitation-related field (e.g. Occupational Therapy, Physical Therapy, Psychology, Kinesiology, Biomedical Engineering, etc.)

 PhD: PhD applicants must have graduated with an A- from a relevant (i.e. MScOT; MScPT, MSc. (in related field) master’s program.